- Studying in New Zealand

 In New Zealand we call this ‘pastoral care’.
 You are entitled to be treated well, at all ages and at all levels of education.

-To support this, the New Zealand government has developed the Code of Practice for the Pastoral Care of International Students (the Code).
+To support this, the New Zealand government has developed the Education (Pastoral Care of International Students) Code of Practice 2016.

 The purpose of the Code